 The real insight, however, came out during the Panel session at the end, where questions from the audience were answered on GDPR, consumer expectations, and of course, Brexit.

-So a big thank you once more to Simon Gardiner from The Goodwood Group, Tim Powell of Historic Royal Palaces, Ulf Tiedemann of Merlin, and Karen Ripley of The Lakes Distillery for providing such interesting real world insights, and of course the staff at The Collective in Bedford Square for their amazing event space.
+So a big thank you once more to Simon Gardiner from The Goodwood Group, Tim Powell of Historic Royal Palaces, Ulf Tiedemann of Merlin, and Karen Ripley of The Lakes Distillery for providing such interesting real world insights.